Vancouver Island marmot: Conservation status

 The Vancouver Island marmot remains one of the world's rarest mammals.
 By 1997 their population had declined to the point that it became necessary to capture several individuals to create a "genetic lifeboat" for the eventual restoration of the wild population.
-The first marmots went to Toronto Zoo in 1997, and others were later sent to the Calgary Zoo and Mountainview Conservation and Breeding Centre in Langley, BC.
+The first marmots went to Toronto Zoo in 1997, and others were later sent to the Calgary Zoo and Mountainview Conservation and Breeding Centre in Langley, British Columbia.

 In 1998 a new model for species recovery was developed involving the collaboration of government, private industry and public donors.
 A census in late 2003 resulted in a count of only 21 wild marmots known to be present on four mountains of Vancouver Island.
 After these findings, marmots were released from captivity in different places to try to get the population back up to a reasonable number.

 These marmots are still classified as endangered.
 The cumulative captive breeding program has steadily grown, with 130 individuals in captivity (2010) and 442 weaned pups born in captivity since 2000.
 A number of individuals have been released to Strathcona Provincial Park, Mount Cain, Mount Washington and more southern mountains.
 The Marmot Recovery Foundation has built a dedicated marmot facility on Mount Washington to further facilitate captive breeding and pre-release conditioning.
 Between 2003 and 2010, the Marmot Recovery Foundation and the British Columbia Ministry of Environment have released 308 marmots back into the wild.
 More releases are expected in the upcoming years to increase the wild population, estimated at 250–300 individuals in 2010, and 350–400 individuals in 2013.
 The wild population was counted at 250 in 2021.
 Due to conservation and recovery efforts, the population of Vancouver Island marmots has significantly increased since 2003.
 Nevertheless, Vancouver Island marmot populations continue to fluctuate due to natural events as well as increased predation.